anishrana2001/CKA/2025/01 Helm_Tenant.md

 ## How to remove the lab ?
 - First, we will delete the Tenant.
 - Second, we will uninstall the release.
-- In last, we will remove the repo
+- In last, we will remove the repo and delete the namespace
 ```
 kubectl delete -f  /data/lab/1/minio/tenant.yaml
 rm -rf /data/lab/1/minio/tenant.yaml
 helm uninstall minio-operator -n minio
 helm repo remove minio
+ kubectl delete namespaces minio
 ```